An efficient likelihood-free Bayesian inference method based on sequential neural posterior estimation: Experiments

 the observed summary statistics $S(x_o)$ simulated from the model with ground truth parameters $\theta^*$ are

 and the corresponding standard deviation under ground truth parameters $\theta^*$ (based on 10,000 simulations) are

 To evaluate the degree of similarity between the approximate posterior distribution $q_{F(x_o, \phi)}(\theta)$ and the true posterior distribution $p(\theta|x_o)$ given the observed data, we utilize maximum mean discrepancy (MMD) \cite{gretton2012kernel} and classifier two sample tests (C2ST) \citep{lopez2016revisiting} as a discriminant criterion.
+As reported in \citet{bischoff2024practical}, both metrics measure the posterior approximation errors, but C2ST is sensitive to subtle differences, potentially revealing nuances that MMD may miss due to kernel dependence.
 Another criterion for measurement is the log median distance (LMD) between $x_o$ and $x$ drawn from $p(x|\theta)$, where $\theta$ is sampled from $q_{F(x_o, \phi)}(\theta)$.
-In scenarios where the true posterior distribution $p(\theta|x_o)$ is intractable even with knowledge of the sample generation process, we employ the negative log probability (NLOG) of the true parameters $\theta^*$, in this case, the observation $x_o$ is sampled from $p(x|\theta^*)$.
-All the four indicators are the lower the better.
+We normalize the calculation of LMD using the standard deviation of each component of the samples due to the profound difference scales across dimensions and models.
+In scenarios where the true posterior distribution $p(\theta|x_o)$ is intractable even with knowledge of the sample generation process, we employ the negative log probability (NLOG) of the true parameters $\theta^*$.
+In this case, the observation $x_o$ is sampled from $p(x|\theta^*)$.
+All four metrics are the lower the better.
+We provide a caveat that these metrics suffer from various pitfalls and refer readers to \cite{lueckmann2021benchmarking,hermans2021trust, bischoff2024practical} for a detailed discussion.
+We also report the result by plotting the posterior marginal in Appendix \ref{appendix:exp_detail}.

 Our numerical experiments were conducted on a computer equipped with a single GeForce RTX 2080s GPU and an i9-9900K CPU.
-The training and inference processes of the model were primarily implemented using the \texttt{Pytorch} package in \texttt{Python}.
+The training and inference processes of the model were primarily implemented with \href{https://pytorch.org/}{\texttt{Pytorch}}.

-In the training process, we simulate $N = 1000$ samples in each round, and there are a total of $R = 20$ rounds.
-In each round, we randomly pick 5\% of the newly generated samples $\theta$ and their corresponding $x$ values as validation data.
+In the training process, we find that a batch size of 1000, a sample size of $N = 1000$, and a total of $R = 20$ round generally yield the best results across all methods.
+Therefore, we fix these values for all experiments.
+We set $\alpha=0.2$ in the defensive density \eqref{eq:defensive} and $\gamma=0.5$ in the ESS.
+In each round, we randomly pick 5\% of the dataset as the validation set.
 We follow the early stop criterion proposed by \citet{papamakarios2019sequential}, which terminates the training if the loss value on the validation data does not decrease after 20 epochs in a single round.
-For the stochastic gradient descent optimizer, we use \texttt{Adam} \cite{kingma2014adam} with a batch size of 100, a learning rate of $1 \times 10^{-4}$, and a weight decay of $1 \times 10^{-4}$.
+For the stochastic gradient descent optimizer, we use \texttt{Adam} \cite{kingma2014adam} with a learning rate of $1 \times 10^{-4}$, and a weight decay of $1 \times 10^{-4}$.
+We report these metrics with error bars representing the mean with the upper and lower quarterlies after 50 times of repetition, where different methods were employed with the same seed.